APMMDEVS/AuroraCore/docs/guide/performance.md

 # Performance Optimization Guide

-This guide covers performance optimization techniques for AMMF3-Core components to ensure efficient operation in Android root environments.
+This guide covers performance optimization techniques for AuroraCore components to ensure efficient operation in Android root environments.

 ## 📊 Overview

-AMMF3-Core is designed for high-performance logging and file monitoring.
+AuroraCore is designed for high-performance logging and file monitoring.
 Proper configuration and usage patterns can significantly impact system performance, battery life, and resource utilization.

 ## 🚀 Logger Performance Optimization